-The mission of ROPE is to celebrate and honor the entry of adolescent girls into womanhood and provide them with skills and knowledge that they need to be successful, independent and responsible women.
-It is designed to help participants discover their inner voice and support all components of personal development.
+The Rites of Passage and Empowerment program is a local, proven mentoring program for young women of color and young people identifying as female or non-binary.
+The mission of ROPE is to celebrate and honor the entry of adolescents into adulthood and provide them with skills and knowledge that they need to be successful, independent and responsible people.
+It is designed to help participants discover their inner voice and support all components of personal development and personal leadership.

 The idea grew out of the Youth Alive arts program [hotlink], which has offered the young people of Northern Berkshire County, MA an arts-based enrichment curriculum since 1995.
 In conjunction with the Women of Color Giving Circle [hotlink] and the Pittsfield School Department, leadership of the arts program launched a mentoring program geared specifically for the adolescent girls in the area.